Modifying Dependency Metadata

 Making variants encoded in versions explicit

 Another solution to publish multiple alternatives for the same library is the usage of a versioning pattern as done by the popular Guava library.
 Here, each new version is published twice by appending the classifier to the version instead of the jar artifact.
 In the case of Guava 28 for example, we can find a 28.0-jre (Java 8) and 28.0-android (Java 6) version on Maven central.
 The advantage of using this pattern when working only with pom metadata is that both variants are discoverable through the version.
-The disadvantage is that there is no information what the different version suffixes mean semantically.
+The disadvantage is that there is no information as to what the different version suffixes mean semantically.
 So in the case of conflict, Gradle would just pick the highest version when comparing the version strings.

 Turning this into proper variants is a bit more tricky, as Gradle first selects a version of a module and then selects the best fitting variant.
 So the concept that variants are encoded as versions is not supported directly.
 However, since both variants are always published together we can assume that the files are physically located in the same repository.
 And since they are published with Maven repository conventions, we know the location of each file if we know module name and version.
 We can write the following rule: